Projects

 Nitroman

 In both the Netherlands and Flanders, extensive manure surpluses are realised in animal husbandry every year.
 These manure surpluses are partly exported to neighbouring countries.
 At the same time, farmers in the Netherlands and Flanders have to purchase large quantities of expensive mineral fertilisers every year.
-The Interreg project 'NITROMAN' aims to investigate in the Flemish-Dutch border region whether mineral fertilisers can be extracted from available [...]
+The Interreg project 'NITROMAN' wants to investigate in the Flemish-Dutch border region whether mineral fertilisers can be extracted from available

 Nitroman Read More »